 Download the updated Guide to the conventional use of PPE (Word).

-- where suspected or confirmed coronavirus (COVID-19) patients are cohorted and there is risk of unplanned aerosol generating procedures (AGPs) and/or aerosol generating behaviours.
+- providing care to a person assessed as low-risk suspected, high-risk suspected or a confirmed coronavirus (COVID-19) case and there is a risk of aerosol generating behaviours.

-- undertaking surgery or AGPs on patients who are not suspected or confirmed to have coronavirus (COVID19) risk factors (Tier 1 PPE precautions)
+- undertaking surgery or AGPs on patients who are not low-risk suspected, high-risk suspected or confirmed to have coronavirus (COVID19) (Tier 1 PPE precautions)

 - working at a coronavirus (COVID-19) testing site and/or undertaking testing for coronavirus (COVID-19) (Tier 2 PPE precautions)

-- patients with aerosol generating behaviours who are not confirmed or suspected of coronavirus (COVID-19) (Tier 1 PPE Precautions)
+- patients with aerosol generating behaviours who are not confirmed or assessed as low or high-risk suspected of coronavirus (COVID-19) (Tier 1 PPE Precautions).

 - If the risk of bodily fluid splash is low, staff may wear a non-fluid resistant P2/N95 respirator with a face shield.

 - Do not use P2/N95 respirators with a valve.
 The air you exhale is likely to not be filtered and may expose other healthcare workers and patients.

 - Healthcare workers who are directly involved in treating patients are required to wear eye protection for all confirmed, low-risk and high-risk suspected cases of coronavirus (COVID-19).